 Whether you’re in Brisbane or the Gold Coast, Mount Tamborine is a perfect day trip away from the city.
 If you’ve been following my blog, you know how much I love waterfalls.
-So after listing the Mt Tamborine waterfalls among the best day trips for waterfall lovers in Byron Bay, I thought it would be good to publish more details about them.
+So after listing the Mt Tamborine waterfalls among the best waterfalls near Brisbane and the best day trips for waterfall lovers in Byron Bay, I thought it would be good to publish more details about them.

 The list goes from North to South.
 The numbers are in reference to the map of Mt Tamborine waterfalls at the bottom of the article.